Mozilla-Data-Collective/datacollective-python/docs/index.md

 pip install datacollective
 ```

-You can also use uv or other Python tooling as desired, as long as the package datacollective is installed in your environment.

 ## Getting an API Key

 To use the Mozilla Data Collective API, you need an API key:

-1. Sign in to the Mozilla Data Collective dashboard.
+1. Sign up to the [Mozilla Data Collective](https://datacollective.mozillafoundation.org/) platform.
-2. Create or retrieve an API key from your account/settings page.
+2. Create or retrieve an API key from your Account -> Credentials page.
-3. Keep your key secret and do not commit it to version control.
+3. Store your key secret in a `.env` file and do not commit it to version control (git).

 ## Configuration